mikecrowe/clang-tidy-fmt/README.md

   instance to pass to `ParsePrintfString`.
 Any advice on how to do so gratefully received.

+## Usage:

+Build clang-tidy following the [upstream instructions][1].
+Install it if you wish, or just run from the build directory with something like:

+    bin/clang-tidy -checks='-*,fmt-printf-convert' --fix printf.cpp

 ## How it works

 There are no clang-tidy checks for fmt yet, so I've added